ldeso/hugo-flex/README.md

 ## Dynamically embedded CSS and JS

 Additional CSS and JS may be embedded in specific pages.
-They must be saved as partials (e.g. `/layout/partials/myscript.js`) and added to the front matter of the relevant pages:
+Code must be saved in a partial (e.g. `/layout/partials/myscript.js`) and added to the front matter of relevant pages:

 ```yaml
 css: